The Obama/Soros Legacy

 Pretending to support an “open society,” Soros, uses his philanthropy to “change” or more accurately deconstruct the moral values and attitudes of the Western world, and particularly of the American people.
-He claims to support humanitarianism, equality and individual and political freedom, what Karl Pooper, the Austrian-born British philosopher argued were necessary for what he considered an “open society.”nominal contact with Popper while studying at the London School of Economics.
+He claims to support humanitarianism, equality, and individual and political freedom, what Karl Popper, the Austrian-born British philosopher argued were necessary for what he considered an “open society.”nominal contact with Popper while studying at the London School of Economics.
 Although Popper met with Soros once or twice while Soros was a student at the London School of Economics, Soros failed to make much of an impression on the old philosopher.
-According to Michael T. Kaufman’s 2003 unauthorized biography of the billionaire, when Soros contacted Popper in 1982 to let him know about how he’d been naming funds, foundations, and various other entities after the concepts enshrined in the The Open Society, Popper wrote back: “Let me first thank you for not having forgotten me.
+According to Michael T. Kaufman’s 2003 unauthorized biography of the billionaire, when Soros contacted Popper in 1982 to let him know about how he’d been naming funds, foundations, and various other entities after the concepts enshrined in the Open Society, Popper wrote back: “Let me first thank you for not having forgotten me.
 I am afraid I forgot you completely; even your name created at first only the most minute resonance.
 But I made some effort, and now, I think, I just remember you, though I do not think I should recognize you.”

 Not surprisingly, Soros’ “open society” Institute and foundations are not about promoting any of Popper’s ideas.
 Certainly not freedom.
 Instead, by working diligently to legalize drugs, Soros advances the greatest slavery ever–drug addiction.
 This sits well with his rejection of the notion of ordered liberty, in favor of a progressive ideology of rights and entitlements.